generike/smartstore-extra-plugins/README.md

-## SmartStore.NET Extra Plugins Collections
+## SmartStore.NET Extra Plugins Collection

 This repository contains additional plugins and providers, which are not part of the [SmartStore.NET](https://github.com/smartstoreag/SmartStoreNET) core distribution: